KelvCodes/WeatherGenie/README.md

 ## 🌟 **Key Features of Weather Genie**
 - ☀️ **Real-Time Weather Updates**: Access the latest temperature, humidity, wind speed, and weather conditions with ease.
--  ⛅ **5-Day Forecast**: Plan ahead with detailed weather forecasts for the next five days.
+-  ⛅ **5-Day Forecasts**: Plan ahead with detailed weather forecasts for the next five days.
 - 🔍 **Search by Location**: Find weather data for any city worldwide or enable geolocation for automatic updates
 -  🌍 **Dynamic Visuals**: Beautiful and responsive animations that match real-time weather conditions.
 -  🔒 **Data Persistence**: Seamlessly save and retrieve your favorite cities and settings.